softwareQinc/staq/README.md

 `make tools`.
 Unit tests can be built with the command `make unit_tests`.

 ### Windows
-Building on windows requires [Visual Studio](https://www.visualstudio.com) 2017 or later for cmake support.
+Building on Windows requires [Visual Studio](https://www.visualstudio.com) 2017 or later for cmake support.
 In Visual Studio, open [CMakeLists.txt](https://github.com/softwareQinc/staq/blob/master/CMakeLists.txt) as a cmake project, then simply build as a regular Visual Studio project.